 The practice had a complaints policy and a procedure that set out how complaints would be addressed, who by, and the timeframes for responding.
 This was seen to be followed when we observed the records of a specific complaint.
-We also saw a complaints log which listed six complaints received in the previous 12 months during our inspection.
+We also saw a complaints log which listed four complaints received in the previous 12 months during our inspection.
+These were mainly issues relating to administrative issues rather than the quality of clinical care.
 We were told that all of these complaints had either been resolved to a satisfactory outcome or were currently being addressed.